 - Preserving Knee Implant - Most total knee replacements require the surgeon to remove the ACL (Anterior Cruciate Ligament) or the PCL (Posterior Cruciate Ligament) even when they are healthy, and these ligaments are crucial to knee movement and stability.
 Normal implants rely on the implant design to provide knee stability, and they provide excellent results for many patients.
 The Preserving Knee enables surgeons to preserve these healthy ligaments, which results in more natural motion and better functionality compared to typical total knee replacements.

-- ROSA Knee - Innovative alternative for knee replacement surgery that shows surgeon the patient's bones and how they work with the soft tissue.
+- ROSA (Robotic Surgical Assistant) Knee System - Innovative alternative for knee replacement surgery that shows surgeon the patient's bones and how they work with the soft tissue.